stephanbcbauer/standards.catena-x.github.io/docs/getstarted/overview.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

+# Intro

+Welcome to our Landing / Support page.
+We are the [DevSecOps Tooling team](https://confluence.catena-x.net/display/ARTI/Product%3A+System+Team) from the Data Space Technology ART.

+We are here to provide the Catena-X CAT Stack as a base for your components to run on.
+It is based on Kubernetes.

+You can find all necessary documentation on how to get your component running in our documentation.

+Feel free to contribute to our documentation through a Pull Request, all contributions are welcome!

-# Overview
+## Overview

 This page gives you a short overview over all critical things you need to know to get started.
-Pls be aware that all other documentation is here for your to browse & share.
+Pls be aware that all other documentation is here for you to browse & share.

 ## Who we are